-- For audits of Financial Statements during the transition period, individual D will be required to cool-off from the engagement for three consecutive years. - For audits of Financial Statements beginning on or after 31 December 2023 the cooling-off period for individual D must be for five consecutive years.
+- For audits of financial statements during the transition period, D will be required to cool-off from the engagement for three consecutive years. - For audits of financial statements beginning on or after 31 December 2023 the cooling-off period for D must be for five consecutive years.

-If T is a PIE other than a Listed or APRA regulated entity the cooling-off period for individual D must be five years.
-However, individual D may serve a further two years on the Audit Engagement before the relevant cooling-off periods become applicable.
+If T is a PIE other than a Listed or APRA regulated entity the cooling-off period for D must be 5 years.
+However, D may serve a further two years on the audit engagement before the relevant cooling-off periods become applicable.

-From the perspective of the group audit of Q, it is necessary to determine if individual D is a Key Audit Partner.
+From the perspective of the group audit of Q, it is necessary to determine if D is a Key Audit Partner.
 This determination would depend, for example, on the significance of the subsidiary to the group and whether individual D makes key decisions or judgements with respect to the group audit.
 If individual D was a Key Audit Partner in respect of Q's group audit, he or she is required to serve a two-year cooling-off period from the group audit.
-However, individual D may serve a further two years on the Audit Engagement before the relevant cooling-off periods become applicable.
 (See also Question 9.)

 If individual D was not a Key Audit Partner in Q's group audit, there is no cooling-off requirement for individual D from the group audit.
-However, individual D will be subject to the general provisions set out in the Close-Off Document paragraphs 290.148 to 290.152.
+However, individual D will be subject to the general provisions set out in paragraphs 290.148 to 290.152 of the Code.